SouthPoleTelescope/spt3g_y1_dist/readme.md

 ----------
 28/10/2021
-K. Benabed & S. Galli
+K. Benabed, L. Balkenhol, S. Galli, with help from J. Lesgourgues for the montepython version.